sharkySharks/sharks/README.md

 ***

 ## RSI Onboarding
 Rackspace Service Infrastructure (RSI) is a common internal platform for automating deployment, scaling, and management of containerized applications.
-The system is built using [OpenShift](https://docs.openshift.org/latest/welcome/index.html), [Kubernetes](https://kubernetes.io/docs/home/), and [Docker](https://docs.docker.com/) and is available for use at the following url: https://rsi.rackspace.net.
+The system is built using [OpenShift](https://docs.openshift.org/latest/welcome/index.html), [Kubernetes](https://kubernetes.io/docs/home/), and [Docker](https://docs.docker.com/).

 ### Getting Started
 If you are not familiar with [Docker](https://docs.docker.com/), start learning how Docker works.
 There are tutorial resources below.
 Create your own simple app or fork this repo to deploy to RSI.
-Get the app running in a Docker container, put your app in the internal Github (you are there now), and then go to the RSI link above to setup your RSI app.
+Get the app running in a Docker container, put your app in the internal Github, and then go to RSI to setup your RSI app.

 **NOTE:** SSH is not enabled for authenticating your app between GitHub and RSI, so use a [personal access token](https://github.com/blog/1509-personal-api-tokens) instead.